daudmalik06/PhpChromeToPdf/README.md

     it is not mandatory as google-chrome by default uses some directory but in need you can use this method to change that
 * `setUrl` to set the url to convert to pdf or to take screenshot

+* `useHtmlFile` to use the file instead of url to convert to pdf or to take screenshot

 * `setOutputDirectory` directory to save the output (screenshots and pdf) the default directory is library/tmp